 happened between them on the mountains now falls as a burden of guilt.
 What remains for Bledi is one last encounter, where he discovers how convinced Dajna is of her decisions.

-Unfortunately the returning dominance of traditional law in certain regions also cultivated a growing fear to defy it.
-Within the imposing of such a frame, loss of identity became a crucial matter.
+Unfortunately, the returning dominance of traditional law in certain regions imposed such a frame wherein the loss of identity became a crucial matter.
 Depicted through an enforced social prism, due to the terrible social and economic situation, the most obvious degradation of social values was expressed in the face of women.
-In such an environment, women were easy and vulnerable to victimize, thus forced to exist under the agitation of those who would interpret every uncommon behavior either as misconduct or as a social and cultural insult.
+In such an environment, the women, being vulnerable, were easy to victimise and forced to exist under the agitation of those who would interpret their every uncommon behaviour, either as a misconduct, or as a social and cultural insult.

 The lack of understanding serves as a byproduct of suspicion in every aspect.
 Having lost so much within such a short period, you become vigilant and aggressive in an attempt to be pre-cautious.
 As a result the present of this once rigorously locked country of the “Ostblock” tragically reflects the still open wounds of its history on the faces of its citizens.
 Those wounds are the historical memory they avoid, fearing the conflicts it could once again provoke.
 They wander to a future without experiences, as Bunkers on the mountains rotting under the dirt of time.

 In the core of the story stands a young woman, Dajna, who confronts the